Harsh-bin/modern-labwc/Readme.md

     Change it to: `path = ~/.config/hypr/hyprlock/user.png`.

 ### 8. Use TUI Version of `todo` `countdown` and `clock-calendar`
-Tui version of there scripts exist to use them you have to modify the waybar `config.jsonc` file
+Tui version of these scripts exist to use them you have to modify the waybar `config.jsonc` file

 **Example**
 ```